scossu/lakesuperior/doc/notes/fcrepo4_deltas.md

 If `Prefer` is set to `handling=lenient`, all server-managed triples sent with the payload are ignored.

+Clients using the `Prefer` header to control PUT behavior as advertised by the specs should not notice any difference.

+## Optional improvements

+The following are improvements in performance or usability that can only taken advantage of if client code is adjusted.

-## "Include" and "Omit" options for children
+### "Include" and "Omit" options for children

 LAKEsuperior offers an additional `Prefer` header option to exclude all references to child resources (i.e. by removing all the `ldp:contains` triples)